Geno Smith

-Eugene Cyril "Geno" Smith III (born October 10, 1990) is an American professional football quarterback for the Las Vegas Raiders of the National Football League (NFL).
-He played college football for the West Virginia Mountaineers, receiving first-team All-Big East honors in 2011, and was selected by the New York Jets in the second round of the 2013 NFL draft.
-Smith spent his first two seasons as the Jets' starter, but inconsistent play and injuries led to him being benched before he was released in 2016.
-He played his next two season as a backup with the New York Giants and Los Angeles Chargers.
+Eugene Cyril "Geno" Smith III (born October 10, 1990) is an American professional football quarterback for the New York Jets of the National Football League (NFL).
+He played college football for the West Virginia Mountaineers, receiving first-team All-Big East honors in 2011.
+Smith was selected by the New York Jets in the second round of the 2013 NFL draft.
+He spent his first two seasons as the Jets' starter, but inconsistent play and injuries led to him being benched before he was released in 2016.
+Smith played his next two seasons as a backup with the New York Giants and Los Angeles Chargers.

-Joining the Seattle Seahawks in 2019, Smith became the team's starter in 2022 and had a breakout season, leading Seattle to the playoffs and holding the highest completion percentage in the league.
+Joining the Seattle Seahawks in 2019, Smith became the team's starter three years later and had a breakout season, leading Seattle to the playoffs and holding the highest completion percentage in the league.
 He was named Comeback Player of the Year and earned Pro Bowl honors.
-Smith played with the Seahawks for two more seasons, earning a second Pro Bowl selection, before being traded to the Raiders in 2025.
+Smith played with the Seahawks for two more seasons, earning a second consecutive Pro Bowl selection in 2023.
+Amid a contract dispute, he was traded in 2025 to the Las Vegas Raiders.
+He rejoined the Jets the following year.

 Early life

 Smith was born to high school students Eugene Smith Jr. and Tracy Sellers in Miramar, Florida on October 10, 1990.
 His family originally hails from Bimini in the Bahamas.
 His great-uncle, Danny Smith, was a record breaking All-American hurdler at Florida State, and his cousin Mel Bratton was a star running back at Miami in the mid-1980s.
 Smith's nickname, Geno, came from his grandfather, who was nicknamed "Big Geno".

 Smith was admitted to Norland Middle School's magnet program, which dedicated two hours per day to arts instruction.
 He went on to attend Miramar High School, where he was coached by former Mountaineer Damon Cogdell.
 As a junior, Smith passed for 2,200 yards, 25 touchdowns, and three interceptions, and was named second-team all-state quarterback.
 He was also named second-team all-Broward County as an athlete for 2007.
 Following his junior year, Smith was invited to the prestigious Elite 11 quarterback camp in Aliso Viejo, California.

-During Smith's senior season, he led his team to the state 6A semi-finals and completed 205 of 338 passes for 3,089 yards and 30 touchdowns while also rushing for over 300 yards.
+As a senior, he led his team to the state 6A semi-finals, completing 205 of 338 passes for 3,089 yards and 30 touchdowns and rushing for over 300 yards.
 Smith was a first-team all-state selection in Florida Class 6A and a Parade All-American.
 He was also the No. 1 rated player in Broward County according to the Miami Herald and South Florida Sun Sentinel, and finished No. 2 in the voting for Mr. Florida.
-Smith finished his career as the third-best passer in Broward County history, and was named to the ESPN Top 150 prospects list.
+Smith finished his high school career as the third-best passer in Broward County history, and was named to the ESPN Top 150 prospects list.
 He chose to attend West Virginia over offers from Florida State, South Florida, Boston College, and Alabama.